 - Promote awareness of disability pride and culture on campus.

-SSA partners with Information Technology, the University Coordinator for Student Disability Services and other departments to facilitate equal access for students with disabilities.
-Services include, but are not limited to:
+SSA partners with Student Disability Services and other campus departments to facilitate equal access for students with disabilities.
+Services can include, but are not limited to:

 - Adaptive technology

 - Library assistance

 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
 The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law (including Title IX of the Education Amendments of 1972).
 For additional information regarding the University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct.